HACKERALERT/Picocrypt/README.md

 	<li>If decrypting, compare the derived key with the SHA3-512 hash of the correct key stored in the ciphertext.
 If encrypting, compute the SHA3-512 of the derived key and add to ciphertext.</li>
 	<li>Encryption/decryption start, reading in 1MB chunks at a time.
 For each chunk, it is first encrypted by XChaCha20, and then a BLAKE2b CRC is updated.</li>
 	<li>If anti-corruption is checked, the 1MB chunk will be split into 128 byte chunks and 13 additional Reed-Solomon (parity) bytes will be added.
 If decrypting, decode the encoded 1MB chunk to get the raw data.</li>
 	<li>When encryption/decryption is finished, the MAC tag (Poly1305) will be added to the ciphertext or verified, depending on if you're encrypting or decrypting.
-If 'Secure wipe' is enabled, the original file is securely deleted via system internals.</li>
+If 'Secure wipe' is enabled, the original file is securely deleted via system internals (<code>sdelete64</code> for Windows, <code>rm -P</code> for MacOS, and <code>shred</code> on Linux).</li>
-	<li>Similar to above, the CRC is either checked or added to the ciphertext depending on the operation.</li>
+	<li>Similar to above, the BLAKE2 CRC is either checked or added to the ciphertext depending on the operation.</li>
-	<li>If decrypting, both the CRC and the MAC tag are verified.
-If either don't match, decryption is unsuccessful and an error message will be displayed.
-Otherwise, decryption is considered successful and the process is done.</li>
+	<li>If decrypting and both the BLAKE2 CRC and Poly1305 tag are correct decryption is considered successful and the process is done.
+If either don't match, decryption is unsuccessful and an error message will be displayed.</li>
 </ol>

 Note: the list above is simplified.
 A lot more is actually happening.